Battle of Vimy Ridge: 9 April

-The only portion of the Canadian assault that did not go as planned was the advance of the 4th Canadian Division, collapsing almost immediately after exiting their trenches.
-The commanding officer of one of the assaulting battalions requested that the artillery leave a portion of German trench undamaged.
-Machine gun nests in the undamaged sections of the German line pinned down, wounded, or killed much of the 4th Canadian Division's right flank.
-The progress on the left flank was eventually impeded by harassing fire from the Pimple that was made worse when the creeping barrage got too far ahead of the advancing troops.
-In view of the German defence, the 4th Canadian Division did not attempt a further frontal assault throughout the afternoon.
+The advance of the 4th Canadian Division, collapsed almost immediately after exiting their trenches.
+The commanding officer of one of the assaulting battalions had requested that the artillery leave a portion of the German trench undamaged.
+Machine-gun nests in the undamaged sections of the German line shot down much of the troops on the right flank.
+The progress on the left flank was eventually impeded by harassing fire from the Pimple, made worse when the creeping barrage got too far ahead of the advancing troops.
+The 4th Canadian Division did not attempt a further frontal assault that the afternoon.